 In his 18 years of service, Pastor Cummins never failed to preach thought-provoking sermons and to carry on the doctrine for which the church had been established.
 We are grateful for his influence, steadfastness and heart for missions.

 From the resignation of Pastor Cummins to the coming of Pastor Paul Rebert in 2012, the church worked to find a pastor who would maintain doctrinal purity and help the church grow.

 With great joy, the congregation welcomed Pastor Rebert as the new pastor in 2011.
-Since 2011, the church has grown to include a staff with five pastors, a strong Spanish ministry under the direction of Pastor Israel Menez, and complete renovations of the Activity Center and the Auditorium.
+Since 2011, the church has grown and have completed several renovations including the Auditorium, Activity Center, Church lobby and offices, and other school rooms.

 We are grateful for the faithfulness of God to our Church begun in 1829, and we look forward to laboring together for the Lord in the days ahead.

 From The History of First Baptist Church of Danville

 The following information (up to 1919) was quoted from the History of First Baptist Church of Danville, Illinois, 1919, by Rev. Edward L. Krumreig, D.D: